scottsdevelopment/geflip.com/README.md

 ### Using the Alchemy Calculator

-1. Navigate to "More" → "Alchemy" in the navbar
+1. Navigate to "More" → "Alchemy" in the navbar (Note: Currently hidden in main menu, accessible via direct link if enabled)
 2. Adjust the Nature Rune Cost if needed (defaults to current GE price)
 3. Search for specific items or browse the table
 4. Sort by "Profit" or "Profit/Hr" to find the best alch items